nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

+---
+title: Creating a Character
+---
 # Creating a Character

 ## Stage 1: Choose Origin

-A character’s origin is the planet or location where he was born and likely spent a great deal of his life\.
+A character's origin is the planet or location where he was born and likely spent a great deal of his life\.
 It can determine his physical appearance, mannerisms, and perspective on the Imperium as a whole\.
-A character’s origin also determines his starting characteristics\.
+A character's origin also determines his starting characteristics\.

 Each origin includes the following special rules that are applied to a character from this origin:

 ### Characteristic Modifiers

-Modifiers that alter how the player generates the Acolyte’s starting characteristics\.
+Modifiers that alter how the player generates the Acolyte's starting characteristics\.

 To generate a characteristic, the player rolls 2d10, adds the results together, and then adds 20\.
-The result is the character’s characteristic, and the player does this for each of the 10 characteristics, filling in each result on the character’s character sheet\.
-The roll to generate a characteristic can be altered by the characteristic modifiers of the character’s home world\.
+The result is the character's characteristic, and the player does this for each of the 10 characteristics, filling in each result on the character's character sheet\.
+The roll to generate a characteristic can be altered by the characteristic modifiers of the character's home world\.
 Each modifier lists characteristics with either a “\+” or a “–” in front of it\.
 These affect the roll in the following ways:

 \+ Characteristic: When rolling to determine the specified characteristic, the character rolls 3d10, takes the two dice with highest results, and adds their results to 20 to determine the characteristic\.